weichenw/obsidian-hypothesis-plugin/README.md

 - Command: Sync new highlights
 - Click: Hypothesis ribbon icon

-## Limitations
+## Limitations & caveats

-Limit to 100 highlights per sync for performance.
-Pagination of result sets in the API does not seem to work.
-Hopefully, this will be fixed in their API v2.0
+- Limit to 1000 highlights on initial sync for performance.
+Subsequent sync for deltas are capped at 200 as pagination of result sets does not work in conjunction with API search_after parameter.
+- Only tested with Obsidian Mac OSX and Windows 10.
+- Have not tested to sync annotations on PDFs.

 ## Acknowledgement